Vyxal/Vyxal/documents/protocols/code guide.md

 - Don't just repeat what the line says.
 Keep your comments DRY (don't repeat yourself).
 - Try and keep it concise enough to fully convey what you want to say without losing too much detail.
 - Explain why you are doing something.
+- Remember to keep it 72 characters or less - split over two comments if need be.

 ### Multiline Comments / Docstrings